New Ireland Forum: Background

 In the aftermath of the 1981 hunger strikes, "physical force Irish republicanism" represented by Provisional Sinn Féin was gaining support in Northern Ireland at the expense of the "constitutional nationalism" represented by the Social Democratic and Labour Party (SDLP).
 Garret FitzGerald became Taoiseach after the Republic's 1981 general election and announced a "constitutional crusade", including a reframing of the state's attitude to Northern Ireland.
 He lost power quickly but regained it in the November 1982 election.
 Before the previous month's election to the reconstituted Northern Ireland Assembly, John Hume had proposed a "Council for a New Ireland" in the SDLP manifesto.
 Fitzgerald persuaded Hume to accept a Forum open to non-nationalist parties, though in the event only nationalist parties joined.
 The SDLP's participation persuaded Fianna Fáil to join.
 The forum was open to "all democratic parties which reject violence and which have members elected or appointed to either House of the Oireachtas or the Northern Ireland Assembly".
 From the Assembly, only the SDLP participated; Sinn Féin were excluded, and the Alliance Party and Unionist parties stayed away.
 From the Oireachtas, the three main parties —Fianna Fáil, Fine Gael, the Labour Party— joined.
 Independent TDs and Senators were not eligible for membership.
 The SDLP was abstentionist in the Unionist-dominated Northern Ireland Assembly, which meant its representatives were able to devote more time to the Forum.
-Speaking in the House of Commons debate on the Forum report on 2 July 1984, Hume explained the impetus for the Forum and why the SDLP wasn't participating in the Assembly:
+Speaking in the House of Commons in July 1984, Hume asserted that the failure of various power-sharing initiatives in Northern Ireland to which the SDLP had agreed, in the face of Unionist opposition, was the impetus for the SDLP boycotting the Assembly in favour of the New Ireland Forum.